 There are many gray areas in a Christian’s life.
 There are many things that are not listed in the Bible that are not recommended for the Christian.
 Search any concordance and you will not find restrictions on abortions, on gambling, or on tattoos.
 So how do we know whether a thing is sin or not if the Bible is silent on a particular issue?

 There are certain principles that are laid down in the Bible that we can apply to gray areas in a believer’s life.
 For example, the Bible does not say, “Thou shall not gamble” but we understand that this activity is not what a godly person does.
-The Bible does not mention that abortion is wrong, but the principle of loving your neighbor as yourself, that children are a gift of God, and that God is the giver of life and only He has the right to take a life is understood.
+The Bible does not mention that abortion is wrong, but the principle of loving your neighbor as yourself, that children are a gift of God, and that God is the giver of life and only He has the right to take a life is understood, so we know that abortion is sin because it is taking an innocent human life and it is murder.
 But let’s try to focus on what the Bible teaches in the area of a believer having a tattoo.